-I hold a Qualification and have acquired my specialism through the Social Work pathway; and achieved other relevant training Certificates.
-I hold a Qualification in Health and Social Child Care, and a Certificate in Leadership and Project Management.
-I have received a Nominee Award in recognition of 15 years of hard work with fathers and Men in Prisons and referrals from the Probation Service.
+Jeff holds a Qualification and has acquired his specialism through the Social Work pathway and achieved other relevant Training Certificates.
+Jeff holds a Qualification in Health and Social Child Care and a Certificate in Leadership and Project Management.
+Jeff has received a Nominee Award Trophy in recognition of 15 years of hard work with fathers and Men in Prisons and referrals from the Probation Service.

-My interest in working with men grew as I met many of all ages who were disillusioned, had lost hope, or hope within themselves, and believed they had nothing to offer their families or their communities.
-Many had low self esteem, had never achieved and so believed they could not.
+Jeff’s interest in working with men grew as he met many of all ages who were disillusioned, had lost hope, or hope within themselves and believed they had nothing to offer their families or their communities.
+Many had low self-esteem, had never achieved and so believed they could not.
 Some men internalised their failure and displaced this in various ways upon their partners and families, which led to separation from partners, Children and extended families.
-The majority of these men were fathers, and as I worked with them I watched their lives transform from a caterpillar to a butterfly, believing in themselves again and excelling to achieve.
+Most of these men were fathers and as Jeff worked with them, he watched their lives transform from a caterpillar into a butterfly; which they began to believe in themselves again and excelling to achieve.

-From 2007 to 2011, I became an Agency employee for the Directorate of Children and Families ‘Flying Start, which is now named "Foundation Years Parenting Support Team".
-During this period when I worked with fathers I established 4 fathers groups, within the hard to reach areas, this was replicated within other Children Centres across the City of Birmingham.
+From 2007 to 2011, Jeff became an Agency employee for the Directorate of Children and Families ‘Flying Start, which is now named "Foundation Years Parenting Support Team".
+During this period when Jeff worked with fathers, he established 4 father’s groups within the hard to reach areas.
+This was replicated within other Children Centres across the City of Birmingham.
 The challenge was a formidable task as the fathers needed to reside in a reach area, having children between 0-5 years old with targeted needs and pending post code restrictions to access the father’s group services.
 However, with Jeff’s outreach and unique special skill approach, the father’s groups was formulated and well attended; consisting between 10 to 21 fathers.
-Each week I had an attendance of 8 to 10 fathers.
-Now I have established 6 successful fathers groups across the City.
+Each week Jeff had an attendance of 8 to 10 fathers.

-I have given presentations for the fathers group at various hotels, Probation, Job centres, and the International Convention Centre, to share how I engage fathers.
-In effect I received referrals from Solicitors, Probation officers and Social Workers, and as a result it was attended by a few fathers.
+Jeff has given presentations for the fathers group at various venues such as Hotels, Probation Service, Job Centres and the International Convention Centre, to share how he engages fathers from the community.
+In effect, Jeff has received referrals from Solicitors, Probation officers and Social Workers and as a result, it was well attended by a few fathers.

-In 2011 I delivered a ‘Promoting Happier Parenting course’ within HMP Birmingham, to encourage positive relationship building with fathers who were visited by their children and families in Prison.
-This encouraged father’s to positively engage with their children, and to improve themselves.
+In 2011, Jeff delivered a ‘Promoting Happier Parenting Programme’ within HMP Birmingham, to encourage positive relationship building with fathers who were visited by their children and families in Prison.
+This encouraged father’s to positively engage with their children and to improve themselves.